HlustikP/V8Shell/README.md

 runSync('C:/cool-app/app.exe') // can also pass an absolute path
 ```

-Second argument is an optional additional object with parameters to be passed to the executable.
+Second argument is an optional additional object with arguments to be passed to the executable.
 ```js
 // cmd equivalent: cmake --preset x64-release
 runSync('cmake', { preset: 'x64-debug' })